Nighttime Thunderstorm

 Humidity

-In regions with high humidity, moisture-laden air can rise, cool, and condense into clouds, leading to thunderstorm formation.
+In regions with high humidity, moisture-laden air can rise, calm, and condense into clouds, leading to thunderstorm formation.
 Additionally, high humidity can lead to the formation of low-level clouds that can trap heat near the surface, promoting further instability and enhancing the likelihood of thunderstorm development.

 Temperature and Humidity Chart